 Vermont Technical College is seeking a Director of Physical Plant operations.
 The Director reports to the Dean of Administration and has full management responsibility for campus buildings, utilities, deferred maintenance, grounds, and custodial services.
-Additional responsibilities include budget management and co-ordination of new building construction and building renovation projects.
-The operation encompasses 15 cam-
+Additional responsibilities include budget management and coordination of new building construction and building renovation projects.
 The operation encompasses 15 campus buildings, a farmstead, 350,000 square feet, 35 acres of grounds, 20 full-time staff, and a budget of approximately \$1,000,000.